Welcome to our Governors section!

 6 Co-opted Governors.

 1 Head teacher

-We currently have vacancies for 1 local authority governor, 2 co-opted governors and 1 parent governor.
+We currently have vacancies for a parent governor and a co-opted governor.

 Categories of Governor